Norton Password Manager Review: Quick Expert Summary

 In order to install the Norton Password Manager, you first have to create a login on my.norton, which allows you to access Norton’s online dashboard and sync passwords across devices.
 I started with Norton Password Manager’s mobile app — I downloaded the app, created a Norton account, and then I was able to sync Norton’s desktop browser extension with my mobile app using a QR code (which was really simple).

-Once you have Norton Password Manager installed, you can import passwords from other browsers and password managers, including Firefox, Chrome, Dashlane, McAfee True Key, LastPass, and 1Password — but you can’t import a generic .CSV from any other password manager, which could be really frustrating for users trying to move their vaults from the dozens of other password managers on the market.
+Once you have Norton Password Manager installed, you can import passwords from other browsers and password managers, including Firefox, Chrome, Dashlane, McAfee True Key, LastPass, and 1Password — but you can’t import a generic .CSV from any other password manager, which is really frustrating if you’re trying to move your vault from the dozens of other password managers on the market.

 Unfortunately, Norton’s password import app is really frustrating and time consuming.
 I would honestly recommend that most users simply keep their old password manager installed for a few weeks while Norton Password Manager is installed.
 Norton will automatically ask to add any logins to your vault after you enter them, which is a lot easier than spending a ton of time navigating the password import app.